 “If you work with your skin, the results will be there one step at a time,” Green says.
 For treatment options, she recommends “a topical spot treatment, something like salicylic acid, which can be found over-the-counter.”

-We like Murad's salicylic acid acne spot treatment to target acne, reduce blemish size and redness, and soothe skin.
+We like Murad's salicylic acid acne spot treatment meant to target acne, reduce blemish size and redness, and soothe skin.

 If it’s something deeper—a stress “cyst,” something under-the-skin, perhaps—"just hold a warm or cold compress over the affected area to decrease the pain and/or redness.”
 This should be done for a few minutes twice a day until the spot is minimized.